John P. Allegrante: Academic biography

 Allegrante was admitted to a post-doctoral U.S. Public Health Service Traineeship at the Harvard School of Public Health following the completion of his doctorate.
 He was at Harvard about to begin his studies in the summer of 1979 when he was offered an assistant professorship at Teachers College, Columbia University.
 Forgoing the postdoctoral fellowship, he moved to New York and joined the faculty of the college in September of that year, becoming chairman of the Department of Health Education at the age of 28.
 He was promoted to associate professor in 1981, earned tenure shortly thereafter, and was subsequently promoted to full professor in 1993.
-Allegrante was named the inaugural Charles Irwin Lambert Endowed Professor of Health Behavior and Education in 2022.
+Allegrante was named the inaugural Charles Irwin Lambert Professor of Health Behavior and Education in 2022.
 He holds joint faculty appointments in the Columbia University Graduate School of Arts and Sciences and Mailman School of Public Health.

 In 1987, during a year long sabbatical leave from Columbia, Allegrante was a Pew Policy Career Development Fellow at the RAND/UCLA Center for Health Policy Study, where he studied with several RAND Health Insurance Experiment investigators.
 Following RAND, he began a 10-year research appointment as the chief behavioral scientist and educator in the NIH-funded Cornell Multipurpose Arthritis and Musculoskeletal Diseases Center at the Hospital for Special Surgery.
 His most notable contribution is the study of supervised fitness walking that he, his doctoral student Pamela Kovar and others conducted with funding support of the Arthritis Foundation.
 The seminal study, a randomized controlled trial of safety and efficacy, showed that fitness walking was a safe and efficacious non-surgical treatment in people with moderate to severe osteoarthritis of the knees.
 The findings, which were published in the Annals of Internal Medicine in 1992, established the evidence-base for walking and subsequently changed physician practice.

 Beyond his contributions to NIH-funded research in the areas of clinical epidemiology and health services research and behavioral management of chronic diseases, Allegrante has also published widely in the prevention of adolescent substance use prevention and on professional preparation and workforce development in public health education.
 He has authored or coauthored over 200 peer-reviewed journal articles and numerous books and book chapters.